What is modern medical acupuncture (Western medical

 How does acupuncture work?

 Acupuncture works at a number of different levels.
 Neurotransmitters such as CGRP and substance P are released in the tissues.
 Changes occur in the pain pathways in the spinal cord, both segmentally and extra-segmentally.
-There are changes in various brain areas, including the brain stem, limbic system, and cortex.
+There are also changes in various brain areas, including the brain stem, limbic system, and cortex.
+Taken together, these effects provide a rational basis for acupuncture.
+But there is nothing magic about a needle!
+There are similarities between the effects of acupuncture and other forms of manual therapy, such as physiotherapy, osteopathy, and chiropractic.
+Probably all these can be thought of as methods of relieving pain by using sensory stimulation to modulate the pain pathways.,

 I'm pregnant.
 Can I attend the course?